 My Servals were given to me by my father who loves to give extravagant gifts, but did not realize that they should have acres to run.
 This choice is breaking my heart and I will forever dedicate time and resources to reserves and zoos, like yourself.
 And also in educating people that no matter how kind you can make an animal, wild animals should never be made household pets.
 They are so great and deserve so much, much more.

 For years now, Mufasa and Morocco (nicknamed Rocky) have been able to live with other servals in a large free-roaming outdoor habitat here at the sanctuary.
 They also have access to a temperature-controlled indoor building where they cuddle up with the other sanctuary servals.

 Their habitat includes perches, tall shade trees, pools, and hammocks.
 Both Morocco and Mufasa now live life truly wild at heart, as they both deserve.

 Caring for wildcats, whether big or small, is an expensive undertaking.
 A nutritious diet, quality veterinary care for life, habitat improvements and enrichment are all things you can help us provide through our sponsorship program.
 It’s a wonderful way to know you’ve made a difference.

-Would you consider becoming Morocco’s sponsor parent?
+Would you consider becoming Mufasa’s sponsor parent?
 It’s easy to do using the buttons you’ll find at the top of this page.